lasuzuki/dtn-gcp-2nodes/README.md

 ## end ipnadmin
 ````
 ## The `ionsecadmin` configuration
+The `ionsecadmin` enables bundle security (also avoid error messages in ion.log).
 ````
 ## begin ionsecadmin
 # Enable bundle security and avoid error messages in ion.log